MoserMichael/jscriptparse/PYXTUT.md

 A real program will not have the ```...``` symbol, it is not part of the text that you are typing.

-Now you also have mathematical constants, these are numbers that should never change, like the number Pi and the Euler constant (it looks a bit strange right now, we will learn about maps in a later chapter)
+Now you also have mathematical constants, these are numbers that should never change, like the number [Pi](https://en.wikipedia.org/wiki/Pi) and the [Euler constant](https://en.wikipedia.org/wiki/Euler%27s_constant) (it looks a bit strange right now, we will learn about maps in a later chapter)

 ```
+# the constant pi
 > mathconst.pi
 3.141592653589793

+# Euler's constant
 > mathconst.e
 2.718281828459045
 ```